red-scorp/USB2Serial/README.md

 Features:

-- based on cheap FT232RL chip
+- based on more common FT232RL chip
 - locked pins for Pro Mini
 - configurable for 5V and 3.3V